K1llByte/eduasis/guide.md

 ### HTTP Server

 A http server to provide app view for the client using a browser.
-This component will only provide those views and redirect a corresponding request to the API server
+This component will only provide those views and redirect a corresponding request to the API server.

+This server might be isolated from the API (at the hardware level) so this will be hosteed in `domain.app`.

 ```
                DB